 How to: Prepare your Visual SourceSafe Database for Running the Converter

-Before you analyze or migrate the source-controlled files from Visual SourceSafe to Microsoft Visual Studio Team System, you may want to prepare your Visual SourceSafe database.
+Before you analyze or migrate your source-controlled files from Visual SourceSafe to Visual Studio 2005, you may want to prepare your Visual SourceSafe database.

 To perform these procedures, you must have administrative permissions for the Visual SourceSafe database that you will migrate.
-For more information, see How to: Assign Project Rights on the Microsoft Web site.
+For more information, see.

 To prepare users for migration

 Ask all Visual SourceSafe database users to check in their files.

 To prepare projects for migration

 Install Visual SourceSafe 2005 on the computer on which you are running converter.
 Visual SourceSafe 2005 is not installed by default when you install Visual Studio.

 Copy your Visual SourceSafe database to a local folder on the computer on which you are running the converter.
 Although you can migrate a Visual SourceSafe database in a shared folder on a remote computer, the migration takes longer.

 If your Visual SourceSafe database is a version earlier than Visual SourceSafe 6.0, upgrade it to 6.0 using the Visual SourceSafe DDUPD utility.
 For more information on the DDUPD utility, see the "DDUPD Utility" (http://go.microsoft.com/fwlink/?LinkId=59977) in the Visual SourceSafe Reference.

 Fix data integrity errors.
 Use the Visual SourceSafe analyze utility to locate and if possible, fix any data integrity issues in your database.
 For more information on the analyze utility, see the "ANALYZE Utility" (http://go.microsoft.com/fwlink/?LinkId=59979) in the Visual SourceSafe Reference.